1442 (28th April)

 Edward’s sister, Margaret, was born to Richard of York and Cecily Neville.

 Edward’s brother, William, was born to Richard of York and Cecily Neville.
 He died young.

 Edward’s brother, John, was born to Richard of York and Cecily Neville.
 He died young.

 , was born to Richard of York and Cecily Neville in Dublin.

 Edward’s brother, Thomas, was born to Richard Duke of York and Cecily Neville.
 He died at a young age.

 , was born to Richard of York and Cecily Neville at Fotheringay Castle.

 King Henry VI

 suffered a mental breakdown and was unfit to rule.
-The Duke of Somerset, a favourite of King Henry and Margaret of Anjou
+The Duke of Somerset, a favourite of King Henry and his wife, Margaret of Anjou

 took control of government.